module Bytes: BytesLabelsval length : bytes -> int

 also known as network byte order.
 Native-endian encoding is

-either little-endian or big-endian depending on Sys.big_endian
+either little-endian or big-endian depending on Sys.big_endian.

-32-bit and 64-bit integers are represented by the int32
+32-bit and 64-bit integers are represented by the int32 and

-types, which can be interpreted either as signed or
+int64 types, which can be interpreted either as signed or

 unsigned numbers.

-8-bit and 16-bit integers are represented by the int
+8-bit and 16-bit integers are represented by the int type,

 which has more bits than the binary encoding.
 These extra bits